 - With the two charging methods described above, you can charge the camera's battery (NP-80) without removing it from the camera.
 You also can charge the battery using an optionally available charger unit (BC-80L).
 Never use any other type of charger device.
-Attempting to use a different charger can result in unexpected accident. - USB charging devices and power supply devices are subject to fixed standards.
-Use of an inferior device or a device that is not up to standard can cause malfunction and/or failure of your camera. - Operation is not guaranteed in the case of a computer built or modified by you.
-Even in the case of a commercially available computer, certain USB port specifications may make it impossible to charge via the USB cable. - A battery that is still warm due to normal use may not charge fully.
+Attempting to use a different charger can result in unexpected accident. - A battery that is still warm due to normal use may not charge fully.
 Give the battery time to cool before charging it. - A battery discharges slightly even when it is not loaded in the camera.
-Because of this, it is recommended that you charge the battery immediately before you need to use it - Charging the camera's battery may cause interference with TV and radio reception.
-If this happens, plug the charger into an outlet that is further away from the TV or radio - · Actual charging time depends on current battery capacity and charging conditions. - Do not use the USB-AC adaptor with any other device.
+Because of this, it is recommended that you charge the battery immediately before you need to use it. - Charging the camera's battery may cause interference with TV and radio reception.
+If this happens, plug the charger into an outlet that is further away from the TV or radio. - Actual charging time depends on current battery capacity and charging conditions. - Do not use the USB-AC adaptor with any other device.